ibbzy09/ps2mqtt/README.md

 The folders in the Recipes folders become your topics e.g. ps2mqtt/recipe/open-chrome .
 When any message comes in, the Main.ps1 script under this folder is run.

-* Comes with Premade Recipes I use around my home (Toast, Turn On/Off Screen and Open Chrome)
+* Premade useful Recipes I use around my home (Toast, Turn On/Off Screen and Open Chrome)
-* Uses the common and popular MQTT client written in .net.
+* Uses open source .net MQTT NuGet library
 * Written in PowerShell so easy to read and auditable
-* Modular, MQTT Topics can run Recipes
+* MQTT Topics can directly run Recipes
-* Supports asynchronous and synchronous workflows
+* Supports asynchronous and synchronous workflows via parameters (unique to this project)

 Why:
 I wrote this utility to service my home, it worked well so I decided to open source and share it.